lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Shallow pools and hydrothermal vents are often proposed as sites for prebiotic chemistry, and several sites are known where both conditions exist together in the same place.
 Conditions at these shallow hydrothermal fields include wet-dry cycling, temperature variations and influxes of both saltwater and freshwater.
 This may remove the need for long-distance mass transport, allowing prebiotic chemistry to overcome the 'dilution problem'.

+\[A10\] Baaske, P. *et al.* (2007). '[**Extreme accumulation of nucleotides in simulated hydrothermal pore systems**](https://www.pnas.org/doi/10.1073/pnas.0609592104), *Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.*, 104(22) pp.9346-9351, doi:10.1073/pnas.0609592104.

+>The thermal gradients in the plugged pore systems of hydrothermal vents leads to convection-driven flow patterns.
+This leads to extreme accumulation of chemical concentrations at the base of the pore.
+By performing experiments in microfluidics channels, the diffusion and thermophoresis parameters of nucleotides and RNAs were determined and used in a computational model to simulate the concentration distribution in a pore.
+Accumulation grows exponentially with channel length and oligo-RNA length.
+With a realistic 30 C temperature difference, 7-fold accumulation is found for nucleotides in a 10:1 aspect channel, rising to several billion-fold for 22-mer ssRNA in a 125:1 aspect channel, over a timescale of hours to days.
+Tar formation is experimentally found to be precluded by the termination of thermophoresis in the molar range, as well as convective removal of microparticles.
+This provides a robust solution to the 'concentration problem', and can also apply to amino acids and lipids.

+\[A11\] Maeda, Y., Tlusty, T. and Libchaber, A. (2012). '[**Effects of long DNA folding and small RNA stem–loop in thermophoresis**](https://www.pnas.org/doi/10.1073/pnas.1215764109), *Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.*, 109(44) pp.17972-17977, doi:10.1073/pnas.1215764109.

+> A genome-sized strand of DNA (from an extant virus) is added to a 5\% PEG aqueous solution.
+When a temperature gradient is applied, the PEG migrated away by thermophoresis, leaving an osmotic pressure gradient that caused the DNA to form ring structures.
+Next, the DNA was replaced with short RNAs.
+For oligo-RNAs without stem-loop secondary structures, such as poly-uracils, no accumulation is observed, leading to depletion.
+However, for ssRNAs with stem-loop structures, accumulation in the temperature gradient is observed, increasing with stem-loop length.
+Accumulation was also observed for a 6-mer dsRNA self-acylating ribozyme.
+The accumulation effect is largest for low salt concentrations.
+In combination with their previous study where the non-prebiotically-relevant PEG was substituted for large rRNAs yielding the same observations, this provides a mechanism for selective concentration of RNAs by the complexity of their secondary structures, a defining feature of RNA catalytic chemistry, while removing inert homogeneous RNAs.

 ---

 ## HOMOCHIRALITY